SCOE 21CSLA: Professional Learning Modules

 - Teacher Leaders: Teachers who primarily work outside the classroom to support other teachers (Instructional Coaches, Department/Committee Chairs, Coordinators, etc.)

 - Site Leaders: Principals and Co-Administrators (Assistant/Vice Principals, Deans, Counselors, etc.)

-- Central Office Leaders: Certificated and Classified District and County Office Administrators (Superintendent, Asst./Assoc.
+- Central Office Leaders: Certificated and Classified District and County Office Administrators (Superintendents, Asst./Assoc.
 Superintendents, Directors, Coordinators, Program Specialists, etc.)

 The SCOE School of Education is committed to diversity and inclusion through the intentional recruitment and support of educators with diverse ethnicity and backgrounds representative of the Sacramento region.
 Learn about SCOE’s equity imperative.